TMJ Dentist & Jaw Doctor Specialist

 What To Do If You Think You Might Have TMJ

-The one positive thing about TMJ is that it has the ability to go away on its own eventually.
+One positive aspect of TMJ is that it can often resolve on its own over time.
 The most important thing to do if you believe you have TMJ is to practice self-care and stress management.
-Ridding yourself of excess stress can help you to ease TMJ symptoms overall.
+Ridding yourself of excess stress can help you ease TMJ symptoms overall.

 Of course, you can also visit us here at the Dental Anesthesia Center to discuss the possibilities of conservative TMJ treatment.